Connected to the past, working for the future

 Responding to the challenges of an ever-changing workforce, Lone Star College System has Workforce Development programs to meet the needs of individuals and businesses.
-Whether it is training or retraining, customized or traditional programming, we can help companies and their employees meet short- and long-term goals.
+Lone Star Corporate College offers a variety of programs and services tailored to business, from customized training and open enrollment courses to professional seminars.

 The Lone Star College System Small Business Development Center works with existing companies to help them grow and compete in today's global economy.
 SBDC services are available for companies in every phase of the business life cycle, helping entrepreneurs make sound decisions and succeed.
 The SBDC also works with individuals to assist them with the development of new businesses and their operations.
 The resulting improvement in business performance leads to job creation, investments, and economic growth in our community.

 Small Business Development Center - At Lone Star College System

 The Woodlands, TX 777381-4356

 When compared to the national average for cost of living, the City of Tomball is quite low.
 Below is a comparison chart highlighting the difference between the cost of living in Tomball and the rest of the United States (baseline score of 100).